 However, over years of usage, weaknesses and translation problems have become apparent in the current Mayangna Bible.
 A new translation is desperately needed, and to that end All-Nations supports this project which includes Ben, his Mayangna wife, and her family members—all reputable believers and experienced translators.

 The Mayangna face many challenges, not the least of which is the threat of having their land taken from them.
-Pray that in times of crisis they will find God.
+In 2021, several community leaders were taken away, and are still unjustly imprisoned.
+Pray that in times of crisis the Mayangna people will find God.
+And please pray for the translation team as they struggle to make progress amid all the challenges.

 If you wish to donate for the Mayangna project, you may use the form below or mail us a check payable to All-Nations and earmarked “Mayangna project.”
 Send checks to All-Nations Bible Translation, 150 All Nations Lane, State College, PA 16801.